 The previously lost Barbados Act outlined an import ban on enslaved New England Native Americans after the May 1675 attempted African revolt on the island.

-See event details, watch Brown University’s “Indian Slavery: An Unspoken History” discussion, and check out recommended reading below.
+Learn more through Brown University’s “Indian Slavery: An Unspoken History” discussion and check out recommended reading below.